refraction-ray/general-notes/projects/short report mm2019.md

 Spin basis: sz configuration in zero sector. (without xy coupling) Fock basis: basis diagonalize free fermion part (without zz coupling).
 ED calculation.
 S1/ln N is crossing near MBL criticality.

+Employed so called shift invert ED, size up to 24!
+See [here](https://scipost.org/SciPostPhys.5.5.045/pdf) for details of the numerical methods.

 Conclusion: $D_{q,MBL}\propto 1/h$, multifractal behavior across the phase instead of in the phase boundary.

 Take home message: how about define localization length in Fock lattice, it may suffer from finite size effect less.
 How about construt graph with Anderson localization directly representing behavior of MBL?